 Please note: All comments require approval by a moderator before they will be allowed to show on this web log.
 This is due in part to problems with immature people that post abusive comments, because they think they are anonymous and that makes being abusive “okay”.
 These puerile folk are likely not truly anonymous, they just think they are because they are on “the internet”.
 This is also in part a measure to combat comment SPAM and trackback SPAM.
 As review by one of our editors or moderators is the only sure way to combat SPAM effectively 100% of the time, you can blame the SPAM jerks for this needing to be done.

-As of Spring 2013 we replaced Ice Captcha with BWS Captcha on our site due to a problem with Ice Captcha.
+As of June 2013 we replaced BWS Captcha with Ice Captcha on our site due to SPAM getting through and Ice Captcha 2.0 being released with fixes to the previous problem.
 We do not require a subscription to post comments.
 We do still require that comments meet our criteria:

 - Use a real e-mail address that you intend to keep when you post your comment.
 E-mail addresses will be checked for validity.
 Comments with invalid e-mail addresses will be deleted, not posted.